-Lenders mortgage insurance (LMI) is a security cost which is required if you want to borrow more than 80% for a standard loan, meaning if you don’t have a 20% deposit saved you will be stung with insurance which could end up costing you thousands.
+Lender’s Mortgage Insurance (LMI) is an insurance policy that protects your lender in the event that you default on your mortgage.
+Lenders generally require borrowers to pay LMI if they want to borrow more than 80% for a standard loan – meaning if you don’t have a 20% deposit saved you will typically be stung with insurance that could end up costing you upwards of thousands of dollars.

-Lenders mortgage insurance is calculated based on the loan amount and the loan value to ratio (LVR), the higher the loan to value ratio, the higher the risk to the lender and the more you will pay for LMI.
+LMI is calculated based on the loan amount and the loan-to-value ratio (LVR).
+Generally speaking, the higher the LVR, the higher the risk to the lender and the more you will pay for LMI.

 How can I avoid paying lenders mortgage insurance?